Skip to main content

 When to Visit

 Spring (April-May) brings mild temperatures of 12-16°C with moderate rainfall (45mm monthly), perfect for walking and birdwatching.
 Prices remain 20% below peak season.
 Summer (June-August) offers warmest weather at 18-22°C but heaviest crowds and 40% higher accommodation costs.
 July averages just 55mm rainfall, ideal for coastal activities.
 The Norfolk & Norwich Festival enlivens May with arts performances.
-Autumn (September-November) delivers stunning colors, comfortable 14-18°C temperatures in early fall, and excellent value with 30% lower prices.
+Autumn (September-November) delivers impressive colors, comfortable 14-18°C temperatures in early fall, and excellent value with 30% lower prices.
 Winter (December-March) sees temperatures drop to 6-10°C with 60mm monthly rainfall, but offers dramatic seascapes and cozy pub atmospheres at bargain rates—up to 50% savings on accommodations.
 Serious birdwatchers should visit October-March for migrating species and seal pupping season.
 Families benefit from July-August's warmest weather despite crowds, while couples seeking romance should consider September's golden light and harvest festivals, or December's Christmas markets in Norwich and King's Lynn.